National Criminal History Improvement Program (NCHIP)

 The National Criminal History Improvement Program (NCHIP)grant is awarded to States to help improve the Nation’s safety and security by enhancing the quality, completeness, and accessibility of criminal history record information and by insuring the nationwide implementation of criminal justice and noncriminal justice background check systems.

-NCHIP subrecipients must adhere to all requirements in the applicable OMB Circulars and Common Rules (Appendix T) , the DOJ Grants Financial Guide, the OMB Uniform Guidance, the 2017 Compliance Supplement, and the recently released 2018 Compliance Supplement, depending on the federal award funding the grant.
+NCHIP subrecipients must adhere to all requirements in the applicable OMB Circulars and Common Rules (Appendix T), the DOJ Grants Financial Guide, the OMB Uniform Guidance, and the 2019 Compliance Supplement.

 The National Criminal History Improvement Program (NCHIP) awards grants to States to help improve the Nation’s safety and security by enhancing the quality, completeness, and accessibility of criminal history record information and by insuring the nationwide implementation of criminal justice and noncriminal justice background check systems.